Dean: Michael E. Solt

-The College of Business Administration maintains an advising office for undergraduate students in CBA 100, (562) 985-4514, and an office for graduate students in CBA 363, (562) 985-5565.
+The College of Business Administration maintains an advising office for undergraduate students, the CBA Center for Student Success, in CBA 100, (562) 985-4514, and the CSS Study Annex in CBA 126, where students can receive free tutoring for a wide-array of CBA courses.
+The Graduate Programs Office provides academic advising support for graduate students in CBA 363, (562) 985-5565.
 Advisors are available in these offices throughout the semester to assist students with admission, registration, and degree requirement information.

 The Student Center for Professional Development (SCPD) provides resources in support of student learning under its umbrella program Passport to Success (Passport).
 SCPD also encourages students to join business student organizations to assist them in connecting to college resources and networking opportunities.
 Under the Passport umbrella SCPD offers the following resources:

 For more information about SCPD programs, services and resources please contact SCPD at (562) 985-2265 or or www.csulb.edu/cba/scpd or email@example.com.

 Financial assistance is provided to business students through the University Financial Aid Office.
 That office administers funds made available through the federal and state governments and through certain private sources.
 Awards are made to students who demonstrate a need for assistance with educational expenses.